Caesars Promo Code: Get a free bet up to $1250 on Today's NBA Games

 Which NBA Games can I bet on through Caesars Sportsbook to qualify for this promo code offer?

-Tonight, there is a ton of NBA action to tune into, including a Western Conference battle between two Pacific Division foes.
-The Kings, who are currently the sixth-seed, host the Lakers, who are hobbled right now.
-LA is missing Anthony Davis and Russell Westbrook for this matchup, and while LeBron James should suit up, it won't be easy to knock off Sacramento in their own building.
-The Kings, led by Domantas Sabonis and De'Aaron Fox, will look to win their third straight game versus LA, dating back to last season.
+Tonight, there are plenty of NBA teams in action to kick off a new week.
+One matchup that stands out features two of the best teams in the East.
+The Brooklyn Nets come into Cleveland on an eight-game winning streak to take on the Cavaliers.
+The Nets are the fifth seed right now behind Kevin Durant and Kyrie Irving, just half a game behind the fourth-seeded Cavs, who are led by Donovan Mitchell.

-There are 22 total NBA teams playing as well, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.
+There are many bets you can make across the entire NBA tonight, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.

 Up To $1,250 Back On Your First Bet + 1000 Tier Credits + 1000 Reward Credits® with Caesars Sportsbook